CCBDA-UPC/Cloud-Computing-QuickStart/Quick-Start-Markdown.md

 # Markdown syntax

-Markdown is a way to style text on the web very popular between computer science engineers.
+Markdown is a way to style text on the web very popular between computer science engineers because it is intended to be as easy-to-read and easy-to-write as is feasible.
 Monstly, Markdown is just regular text with a few non-alphabetic characters thorwn in, like \# or \*.
 Github uses its own version of the Markdown syntax tjat provides an additional set of useful features.
 This is a subset of Github-flavored Markdown syntax that I'm using.

 # Markdown codes for "Headers"
 We have 6 levels: